BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

   + systems that think rationally
   + systems that act rationally

-Alan Turing's definition of AI would have fallen under the category of *systems that act like humans*.
+*Turing's* definition of AI would have fallen under the category of *systems that act like humans*.
 A comprehensive, thus useless definition would be the following:

 >Artificial intelligence is intelligence demonstrated by machines.